Thank you so much for your support of our inaugural Little Black Dress Initiative. We will share details of our 2020 LBDI in the fall.

-Ambassadors will wear one black dress for five days during LBDI week (February 4-8, 2019) to raise awareness and funds to combat the impact of poverty.
+Ambassadors wore one black dress for five days during LBDI week (February 4-8, 2019) to raise awareness and funds to combat the impact of poverty.

 Katie Blaha: I love the idea that one little movement-such as wearing a black dress/ensemble-can spark conversation on an important issue, bring awareness, and increase funding and resources to generational poverty.
 It’s cool that it’s something we can all do as a group and collaborate on and be a part of a bigger movement!